12 Alternatives To Letter Grades In Education

-Grade–>Iterate–>Replace: In this process, work is graded as it traditionally has been, then, through revision and iteration, is gradually improved and curated.
-Eventually “lesser” performance (as determined by students, peers, families, and teachers) is replaced by better work, but without the grades.
-Grades jump-start the revision process, and that’s it.
+Grade–>Iterate–>Replace: In this process, work is graded as it traditionally has been, then, through revision and iteration, is gradually improved and ultimately curated.
+Eventually ‘lesser’ performance (as determined by students, peers, families, and teachers) is replaced by better work, but without the grades.

 4. Always-on Proving Grounds (Continuous Climate of Assessment)

 In this model, assessment never stops–the result of one assessment is another.
 Not tests but demonstrations.
 It doesn’t stop, so rather than halting the process to assign a letter, the process continues on.